Students are eligible for graduation when they have fulfilled the following:

 Having completed these requirements, the graduate is eligible for the American Registry Examination.

-Comprehensive finals will be given at the end of each year.
-All students are required to successfully complete all Comprehensive Finals.
+A written comprehensive final will be given at the end of the first year.
+All students are required to successfully complete the comprehensive final.
 If a student fails, they will be placed on academic probation and given an opportunity to attempt another examination prior to the start of the next semester.
 If the student fails the second attempt they will be dismissed from the program.
 The criteria for being offered a second attempt will be maintenance of a 2.0 GPA and successful completion of all classes.
 The student will be dismissed from the program if they have failed any course and failed the comprehensive final.

-Complete a minimum of 67*** credit hours of course credit plus successful completion of non-credit topics.
-Achievement of a "C" (2.0) grade average in all courses.
+Complete a minimum of 67 credit hours with the minimum of a "C" (2.0) grade average in all courses.